-A. Comprehensive assessment (HCPCS H2000): A multidisciplinary assessment completed for all recipients with a serious mental illness, severe emotional disturbance, or moderate to severe substance use disorder.
-It does not include a diagnosis, but results in a service plan which delineates all services needed, and is included in the reimbursement.

-B. Psychiatric Diagnostic Evaluation (90791 or 90792 with medical component): Includes diagnostic assessment or reassessment

-C. Mental Health Assessment by a non-physician (H0031): This assessment does not yield a diagnosis, and so can be used by non-independent practitioners, co-signed by an independent practitioner for a recipient who does not have SMI or SED or moderate to severe SUD.

-D. ASAM based assessment for substance use disorders (H0002): To be used to place patients with a SUD in the appropriate level of care.
-This assessment is done in addition to the comprehensive assessment.

-E. Service plan: A plan for all needed services that is developed with the recipient and participating family/significant others, and clinicians.
-It is included in the reimbursement for either a comprehensive assessment or mental health assessment.

-F. Service Plan update (T1007): Is utilized for updates to the service plan that was originally developed with the comprehensive assessment.
+- A. Comprehensive assessment (HCPCS H2000): A multidisciplinary assessment completed for all recipients with a serious mental illness, severe emotional disturbance, or moderate to severe substance use disorder.
+It does not include a diagnosis, but results in a service plan which delineates all services needed, and is included in the reimbursement. - B. Psychiatric Diagnostic Evaluation (90791 or 90792 with medical component): Includes diagnostic assessment or reassessment - C. Mental Health Assessment by a non-physician (H0031): This assessment does not yield a diagnosis, and so can be used by non-independent practitioners, co-signed by an independent practitioner for a recipient who does not have SMI or SED or moderate to severe SUD. - D. ASAM based assessment for substance use disorders (H0002): To be used to place patients with a SUD in the appropriate level of care.
+This assessment is done in addition to the comprehensive assessment. - E. Service plan: A plan for all needed services that is developed with the recipient and participating family/significant others, and clinicians.
+It is included in the reimbursement for either a comprehensive assessment or mental health assessment. - D. Service and/or Treatment Plan update (T1007): Is utilized for updates to the service plan that was originally developed with the comprehensive assessment.
+It can also be billed for treatment plan updates for specific services.
 It is billed and reimbursed separately whenever a significant change in status requires the care team to collaborate and update.
 It is not reimbursed for updates to the Mental Health Assessment by a non-physician (H0031).

-G. Treatment plan: A plan for the specific activities included in a specialized behavioral health service.
-Often components of it are specific to the specialized service.
-It is included in the billing for the specialized service and is not billed or reimbursed separately.